noisolation/design-ninja-system/README.md

-# 🐱‍👤 No Isolation's Design Ninja System
+# 🐱‍👤 No Isolation's Design Ninja System Workshop

 In this repository we have gathered the required software and concepts for running a design ninja system.

 # 😹 TLDR

-You need the following software, resources, and services:
+You need the following software, services, and resources:

 - [Sketch](https://www.sketchapp.com/)
 - [SketchPacks](https://sketchpacks.com/)